StreamHPC/HIP/docs/tutorials/reduction.md

 both.
-That is why instead of assuming a warp size of 32 we make that a template argument of the kernel, allowing us to unroll the final loop using `tmp::static_for` in a parametric way but still having the code read much like an ordinary loop, perhaps with the sole major difference of naming the loop "variable" last via the template lambda.
+That is why instead of assuming a warp size of 32 we make that a template argument of the kernel, allowing us to unroll the final loop using `tmp::static_for` in a parametric way but still having the code read much like an ordinary loop.

-Promoting the warp/wavefront size size to being a compile-time constant means we have to do the same promotion on the host-side as well.
-We'll sandwich our kernel launch with `tmp::static_range_switch`, promoting the snake-case run-time `warp_size` variable to a camel-case compile-time constant `WarpSize`.
+Promoting the warp/wavefront size to being a compile-time constant means we have to do the same promotion on the host-side as well.
+We'll sandwich our kernel launch with `tmp::static_switch`, promoting the snake-case run-time `warp_size` variable to a camel-case compile-time constant `WarpSize`.

 ```diff